christensenjairus/Incrypto/README.md

 ## To Use

-To clone and run this repository you'll need Git and Node.js (and .NET frameworks for Windows).
-I'll go over that on Linux, but on Windows use these links [Git (ps, when installing, use the default options)](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)), [.Net framework (get latest framework developer pack](https://dotnet.microsoft.com/download/visual-studio-sdks) to install them all on your computer.
+To clone and run this repository you'll need Git, Node.js and Visual Studio Build tools.
+I'll go over that on Linux, but on Windows use these links [Git (ps, when installing, use the default options)](https://git-scm.com), [Node.js (Current version, choose to install additional tools!)](https://nodejs.org/en/download/current/) (which comes with [npm](http://npmjs.com)), [Visual Studio build tools (scroll down, tools for visual studio > Build Tools](https://visualstudio.microsoft.com/downloads/) to install them all on your computer.

 From your command line: